dhlab-basel/Salsah/README.md

 `yarn install --production=false`

 ### Start the Salsah app
-With `ng serve` the Salsah app starts on [localhost:4200](http://localhost:4200)

-If you have any trouble to start the Salsah app with ng, you should have a look on the [@angular/cli](https://cli.angular.io) website.

-#### Update Salsah packages (last Update: December 22 2017)
-From time to time we grab the latest node packages for Salsah.
-We recommend to update the packages with:

-`yarn install --production=false`

-In any case of trouble, please also check the Angular-cli update process [here](https://github.com/angular/angular-cli#updating-angular-cli).
-Normally the global installed angular-cli package needs an update too.

-### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If you have any trouble to start the Salsah app with ng, you should have a look on the [@angular/cli](https://cli.angular.io) website.

 ### Code scaffolding